 From the perspective of Institutions, the course introduces basic terminology and theory that helps to understand contemporary American society.
+The student will be able to analyse past events, and attempt to objectively determine the patterns of cause and effect.
+Moreover, the student will be able to implement basic concepts of history.
 The target theory is a theory of identity with reference to various aspects such as religion, family, race, and class.
 Via the interpretation of primary sources the main objective of this part is to develop and/or improve essential analytical skills in dealing with contemporary cultural problems with the focus on social institutions as the main agent of social changes.